druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 - *Population-based training*: A method of performing hyperparameter optimization at the same time as training.

-In this post we focus on Bayesian optimization with HyperOpt and Optuna.
+In this post we focus on Bayesian optimization with Hyperopt and Optuna.

 ## 3. Bayesian Optimization